-Figure 6.11 Stages in a plausible scenario for the birth of the first stars and galaxies (see text for details).
-(1) The first Population III.1 stars form in small halos via $H_2$ cooling.
-(2) These stars empty their hosts of gas via photoevaporation and supernova blastwaves.
+Figure 6.12 Stages in a plausible scenario for the birth of the first stars and galaxies (see text for details, and Color Plate 10 for a color version of the figure).
+(1) The first Population III.1 stars form in small halos via H_2 cooling.
+(2) These stars empty their hosts of gas via photoevaporation and supernova blast waves.
 (3) This feedback triggers Population III.2 star formation in nearby minihalos.
 (4) The Lyman-Werner background from these stars suppresses star formation in small minihalos, gradually increasing the characteristic mass scale of star-forming objects.
-(5) The first self-sustaining galaxies eventually form in halos above the atomic cooling threshold, $T{\rm vir} \sim 10^4~{\rm K}$ .
+(5) The first self-sustaining galaxies eventually form in halos above the atomic cooling threshold, $T{\rm vir}{\sim}10^4$ K.